drazicmartin/cheat-sheet/container/kubernetes.md

 | We can have multiple docker that do different stuff |
 | Docker in the same pod can access each other with `localhost` |

-Start a pods with a yaml configuration
+Start a pods with a yaml definition
 ```bash
 kubectl create -f <YAML_FILE>
 ```